theopenlane/entx/history/README.md

 ```

 In addition to regular queries, you can perform common history queries such as retrieving the earliest history, the
-latest history, and the history of a row at a specific point in time. enthistory provides functions for these queries:
+latest history, and the history of a row at a specific point in time. history provides functions for these queries:

 ```go
 character, _ := client.Character.Query().First(ctx)